openedx/edx-documentation/en_us/course_authors/source/building_course/credit_courses/proctored_exams.rst

 Only learners who have signed up for the Verified track in your course have the option of taking proctored exams.
-When they access a proctored exam, learners on the Verified track can choose to take the exam with online proctoring, or to take the exam without proctoring and only as a timed exam.
+When they access a proctored exam, learners on the Verified track can choose to take the exam with online proctoring, or to take the exam without proctoring and as an open exam with no time limit.

 If learners choose to take the exam without proctoring, they are not eligible for credit for the exam, and will not be offered the proctored option for that